norcom2025/norcom2025.github.io/index.md

 # Registration and contributed talks

-To register, fill out the first form linked below.
+To register, start by filling out the first form linked below.
 During this process, you can specify if you intend to present a talk.
+In this case, you will be asked for a title and an abstract of your talk.

 Next, you need to complete the payment form.
 The registration fee is **300 EUR**; it includes lunch on all three days and dinner on Tuesday evening.

 Please ensure you submit both the registration and payment forms to confirm your participation: